lbain/lucybain/source/blog/2014/10-01-immediately-invoked-function-expression.md

 getValue(); // returns 1
 ```
-*I can't even read that, what do all the nested functions mean?*
+*I can’t even read that, what do all the nested functions mean?*

 Let’s investigate the IIFE assigned to `getValue` by rewriting it with a helper function: